Don’t Let Dizziness Throw Off Your Life’s Balance

 VNG (Videonystagmography)

-VNG is a series of tests that involve tracking a light with your eyes while wearing a set of goggles with a camera in them to track your eye movement.
-We will also have you lie on your back and on your sides, and then gently put a mild stream of air with slightly cool and warm air into your ears.
+VNG is a series of tests that involves tracking a light with your eyes while wearing a set of goggles with pupil-tracking technology.
+The testing requires patients to lay on their back and/or sides at times.
+The audiologist will also perform a test called caloric irrigation which involves introducing a mild stream of air (cool and warm) into the ears.
 These tests can tell us if the cause of your balance problem is coming from your ears or from your brain, and if the balance organs are working equally in each ear.

 Rotary Chair

-We are proud to have this technology at Allegany Hearing & Balance as it is typically only found in very large metropolitan areas or in research centers.
-This simple but extremely important test involves comfortably sitting in a chair while wearing goggles, then being gently rotated a couple times for about a minute.
-This test records eye movement in response to the rotation, and tells us if the ears are working together, if one is weaker than the other, or if the brain is involved in the balance problem.
+Allegany Hearing and Balance is proud to possess rotary chair technology as one of the newer vestibular tests available.
+This test involves comfortably sitting in a chair while wearing goggles and being gently rotated for about one minute.
+This test records eye movement in response to the rotation and tells us if the ears are working together, if one is weaker than the other, or if the brain is involved in the balance problem.

 v-HIT (Vestibular Head Impulse Test)

-v-HIT involves wearing a set of small goggles then staring at a small target while we move your head in different directions.
+v-HIT involves wearing a set of small goggles while staring at a small target as we move your head in different directions.
 This test is capable of testing all six of the ear’s balance canals and can tell us if one balance system is weaker than the other.
-It can also tell us how effective your balance rehabilitation was in your recovery.
+It can also indicate the effectiveness of your balance rehabilitation post treatment.

-This is a simple test that involves putting electrodes on your forehead, neck, and sometimes face.
-You then turn your head one direction, then the other while we look at waveforms generated by your movement.
-This test evaluates the saccule and utricle in the inner ear and can tell us specific information about the possible cause of your balance issue.
+This is a test that involves putting electrodes on your forehead, neck, and sometimes face.
+You will turn your head one direction, then the other, while we look at waveforms generated by your movement.
+This test evaluates the saccule and/or utricle in the inner ear and can tell us specific information that helps us figure out the possible cause of your balance issue.

 ABR (Auditory Brainstem Response)

-This test involves having electrodes put on your forehead and behind each ear, then relaxing and listening to a loud clicking noise.
-This very important test is looking at the auditory system past the ear and up the brainstem into the higher brain regions.
-This test can tell us if there might be a lesion effecting the hearing and/or balance system.
+This test involves having electrodes placed on your forehead and behind each ear, then relaxing and listening to a loud clicking noise.
+This test is looking at the auditory system past the ear and up the brainstem into the auditory regions of the brain.
+This test detects possible lesions affecting the hearing and/or balance system.

 ECochG (Electrocochleography)

-This test also involves having electrodes put on your forehead and inserts placed in your ears, similar to a hearing test, then relaxing and listening to a loud clicking noise.
-This test can indicate if there is a problem with the cochlea such as Menieres Disease.
+This test also involves having electrodes placed on your forehead and inserts placed in your ears, similar to a hearing test, then relaxing and listening to loud clicking noises.
+This test can indicate if there is a problem with the cochlea such as Meniere’s Disease.

 Balance Treatment

-We treat Benign Paroxysmal Positioning Vertigo (BPPV) at Allegany Hearing & Balance.
-We have various methods we use depending on what we feel will be most appropriate for you and your specific type of BPPV.
+We treat Benign Paroxysmal Positioning Vertigo (BPPV) here at Allegany Hearing & Balance.
+We have various methods we use depending on what the doctor feels will be most appropriate for you and your specific type of BPPV.

 Most treatments are simple, quick, and effective in eliminating your symptoms.
-We strongly discourage you from treating yourself at home with a method you may have found online.
-There is the possibility that you may do the maneuver incorrectly and actually make your symptoms worse.
+We strongly discourage you from treating yourself at home with any method you may have found online.
+There is a possibility that you may do the maneuver incorrectly and risk making your symptoms worse.

 Self-Quiz for Dizziness or Balance Problems